geekpradd/sublime-html5-minifier/README.md

 ##Installation

-This plugin can be installed by searching for HTML5 Minifier on Package Control in Sublime Text 3.
+This plugin can be installed by searching for HTML Minifier on Package Control in Sublime Text 3.

 You can install Package Control by following these steps: [https://sublime.wbond.net/installation](https://sublime.wbond.net/installation)